apache/druid/docs/do-not-merge.md

 * `maxNonPrimaryReplicantsToLoad`
 * `decommissioningMaxPercentOfMaxSegmentsToMove`

-With `smartSegmentLoading` is enabled, you don't to specify any of these dynamic configs.
-Any values you set are ignored.
-Additionally, these configs are now deprecated and will be removed in subsequent releases.
+With `smartSegmentLoading` enabled, don't specify any of these configs because any values you set are ignored in favor of the computed optimal values.
+The configs are now deprecated and will be removed in subsequent releases.

-The Coordinator is now capable of prioritization and cancellation of items in segment load queues.
-This means that the Coordinator now reacts faster to changes in the cluster and makes better segment assignment decisions.
+Additionally, the Coordinator can now prioritize or cancel items in segment load queues, improving reaction time for changes in the cluster and segment assignment decisions.

 As part of this change, new metrics are available.
 For more information, see [New segment metrics](#new-segment-metrics).